Your Questions, Answered

 What's your nutrition plan for client horses?

-We exclusively feed Purina, supplemented with forage pellets or cubes and Redmond Equine minerals.
+We exclusively feed Purina, supplemented with forage pellets or cubes if needed and Redmond Equine minerals.
 With the selection that both Purina and Redmond provide, we are confident that there are great feed options for every horse.
 All of our animals have access to 24/7 forage and/or quality free-choice hay.
 We are happy to customize a feed plan for your equine while they're in training with us based on their physical needs and body condition.
 If your horse needs to remain on a specific supplement or grain, you, as the owner, will be responsible for providing said grain or supplement.

 What's your training philosophy?

 We draw our training principles from the classic vaquero style, some natural horsemanship, and an understanding of equine behavior and biomechanics.

 No two horses are alike, so we strive to teach them all in a way that they can easily understand.
 We believe in being gentle but firm, in doing what is best for the horse, and in asking "why" when presented with issues.

 If you don't see the answer to your question here, please don't hesitate to contact us!
 A message to our Facebook page, email, or text is the fastest way to get in touch with us!